gorilaaak/Host-check/README.md

 # Host-check
-Simple script for checking multiple hosts from .ssh/config
+Simple script for checking all hosts from .ssh/config